adamrachmanlearn/recipes/README.md

-# odin-recipes
+# Recipes
-This project is for practicing my current understanding of HTML, CSS, and JavaScript.
+Simple recipes page for practicing html and css